coq/coq/CONTRIBUTING.md

 Development of new features, refactorings, deprecations and clean-ups always happens on `master`.
-Stabilization starts by branching (creating a new stable `v...` branch from the current `master`), which marks the beginning of a feature freeze (new features will continue to be merged into `master` but won't make it for the upcoming major release, but only for the next one).
+Stabilization starts by branching (creating a new `v...` release branch from the current `master`), which marks the beginning of a feature freeze (new features will continue to be merged into `master` but won't make it for the upcoming major release, but only for the next one).

-After branching, most changes are introduced in the stable branch by a backporting process.
+After branching, most changes are introduced in the release branch by a backporting process.
 PR authors and assignee can signal a desire to have a PR backported by selecting an appropriate milestone.
-Most of the time, the choice of milestone is between two options: the next major version that has yet to branch from `master`, or the next version (beta, final, or patch-level release) of the active stable branch.
-In the end, it is the RM who decides whether to follow or not the recommendation of the PR assignee, and who backports PRs to the stable branch.
+Most of the time, the choice of milestone is between two options: the next major version that has yet to branch from `master`, or the next version (beta, final, or patch-level release) of the active release branch.
+In the end, it is the RM who decides whether to follow or not the recommendation of the PR assignee, and who backports PRs to the release branch.

-Very specific changes that are only relevant for the stable branch and not for the `master` branch can result in a PR targetting the stable branch instead of `master`.
+Very specific changes that are only relevant for the release branch and not for the `master` branch can result in a PR targetting the release branch instead of `master`.
 In this case, the RM is the only one who can merge the PR, and they may even do so if they are the author of the PR.
 Examples of such PRs include bug fixes to a feature that has